 Students in China have proposed that a technology called PhotoSketch can create an Internet image montage from other photos.
-The project from 5 Chinese Computer Science and Technology students at the Tsinghua University and the National University of Singapore say that their PhotoSketch research paper can create a unique photo using other photos.
+The project from 5 Chinese Computer Science and Technology students at Tsinghua University and the National University of Singapore say that their PhotoSketch research paper can create a unique photo using other photos.

 All you have to do to create your PhotoSketch is:

-1) Create an outline of the figures you want in your photo, e.g. an Airplane, Bird and a Sunset
+1) Create an outline of the figures you want in your photo, e.g. an Airplane, Bird, and a Sunset

 2) Create and add labels for each of the outlined items in step 1, as well as for the photo background.

-3) The PhotoSketch system will then search for web images which match your outline.
-PhotoSketch will then complie them into a Photo Montage.
+3) The PhotoSketch system will then search for web images that match your outline.

 PhotoSketch will then combine them into a Photo Montage.
 Apparently, the initial results for the PhotoSketch Demo are something beyond what any current automated tool can provide.
 The Abstract of the system reads as follows; “We present a system that composes a realistic picture from a simple freehand sketch annotated with text labels.
 The composed picture is generated by seamlessly stitching several photographs in agreement with the sketch and text labels; these are found by searching the Internet.
 Although online image search generates many inappropriate results, our system is able to automatically select suitable photographs to generate a high-quality composition, using a filtering scheme to exclude undesirable images.
 We also provide a novel image blending algorithm to allow seamless image composition.
 Each blending result is given a numeric score, allowing us to find an optimal combination of discovered images.
 Experimental results show the method is very successful; we also evaluate our system using the results from two user studies.” – Tao Chen, Ming-Ming Cheng, Ping Tan, Ariel Shamir, Shi-Min Hu, (Department of Computer Science and Technology, Tsinghua University & National University of Singapore) The students at T.U and N.U.S have results from a PhotoSketch Demo: Visit http://cg.cs.tsinghua.edu.cn/montage/main.htm for details